-Article 158 SCC punishes any person who has been entrusted with the management of the property of another or the supervision of such management, who in the course of and in breach of their duties causes that other person to sustain financial loss.
+Article 158 SCC criminalises any person who has been entrusted with the management of the property of another or the supervision of such management, and in the course of and in breach of their duties causes or permits that other person to sustain financial loss.

-The offender faces a custodial sentence of up to three years – five if they acted for commercial gain – or a monetary penalty.
+The offender faces a custodial sentence of up to three years – five if he or she acted with the intention of unlawfully enriching himself or another – or a monetary penalty.

 Misappropriation (Article 138 SCC)

-Article 138 SCC punishes any person who, for their own or for another’s unlawful gain, appropriates moveable property belonging to another but entrusted to them, or unlawfully uses financial assets entrusted to them.
+Article 138 SCC criminalises any person who for their own or for another's unlawful gain appropriates moveable property belonging to another but entrusted to them, or unlawfully uses financial assets entrusted to them.

 The offender is liable to a custodial sentence of up to five years or a monetary penalty.

-Article 251 SCC punishes any person who, with a view to causing financial loss or damage to the rights of another or in order to obtain an unlawful advantage for themselves or another, produces a false document, falsifies a genuine document, uses the genuine signature or mark of another to produce a false document, falsely certifies or causes a fact of legal significance to be falsely certified, or makes use of a false or falsified document in order to deceive.
+Article 251 SCC criminalises any person who with a view to causing financial loss or damage to the rights of another or in order to obtain an unlawful advantage for themselves or another produces a false document, falsifies a genuine document, uses the genuine signature or mark of another to produce a false document, falsely certifies or causes a fact of legal significance to be falsely certified, or makes use of a false or falsified document in order to deceive.